mattyoung101/dotfiles/config/nvim/README.md

     - Fix this: the word "Ethan" is marked as valid, but "Ethan's" (with the apostrophe s) is invalid.
 We should ignore words that
     - Fully uppercase words (i.e. acronyms) should be ignored
-- Telescope search results should be centred on screen
+- Telescope search results should be centred on screen when you navigate to them
-- Git integration in the file tree doesn't seem to work until restart (modified files are not shown in orange)
 - Add keybindings for barbar tab navigation
 - Semantic highlighting, like in IntelliJ/CLion
 - Pressing enter in a list of Markdown items should auto-insert a "-" on the next line